-If you have limited time in Bangkok you need to be careful how you spend your time, because traveling to one sight and getting stuck in traffic on the way there and back can pretty much exhaust the day (pardon the pun).
+If you have limited time in Bangkok you need to be careful how you spend those hours, because traveling to one sight and getting stuck in traffic on the way there and back can pretty much exhaust the day (pardon the pun).

-Tours are good in some respects, particularly for solo travellers, but for others it's preferable to see the city at your own pace.
+Tours are good in some respects, particularly for solo travelers, but for others it's preferable to see the city at your own pace.

-This week I was asked to show two friends around Bangkok who'd never been here before.
-So I thought I'd share my itinerary so that others visiting the capital with only a day to spare can achieve three essential aspects of seeing the city:
+This week I was asked to show two friends around Bangkok who'd never visited before, so I thought I'd share my itinerary so that others visiting the capital with only a day to spare can do the following:

-- See some Thai heritage, do some shopping, and enjoy some relaxation.
+- See some heritage, do some shopping and enjoy some relaxation.

 - See different aspects/areas of the city.